 German type designer (b.
 Offenbach, 1905, d.
 London 1989), who studied under Rudolf Koch from 1924-27 at the Kunstgewerbeschule in Offenbach.
-He emigrated to England in 1935 because of his Jewish background.
+With the help of Stanley Morison, he emigrated to England in 1935 because of his Jewish background.
 Wolpe taught at the Camberwell College of Art (1948-53), at the Royal College of Art in London (1956-75) and at the City&Guilds of London School of Art (from 1975 onwards).
 From 1941 until 1978, he worked as a book designer for Faber&Faber in London, designing over 1500 book jackets.
 He published Schriftvorlagen (Kassel 1934), Marken und Schmuckstücke (Frankfurt am Main, 1937), A Book of Fanfare Ornaments (London, 1939), Renaissance Handwriting (with A. Fairbanks, London 1959), and Architectural Alphabet.
 J. D. Steingruber (London, 1972).
 Designer of

 - Albertus (Monotype, 1932-1940) is a famous lapidary roman with thickened terminals.
 The Bitstream version is called Flareserif 821.
 The Ghostscript/URW free version is called A028 (2000).
 The Softmaker and Infinitype versions are both called Adelon.
 The original Monotype version is Albertus MT.
 The letters are flared and chiseled, and the upper case U looks like a lower case u.
 The northeast part of the e is too anorexic to make this typeface suitable for most work.
 Some say that it is great for headlines.
 It is reminiscent of World War II.
 See also Albertus Nova (2017) by Toshi Omagari for Monotype.